 I completed my secondary school education in Romania, specialising in advanced mathematics and informatics.
 During this time, I participated in various national and international scientific contests and expositions which have allowed me to develop a passion for biology and science in general.

-After my graduation, I did an internship at the Centre d’Immunologie de Marseille Luminy (CIML) in France.
+After my graduation, I worked at the Centre d’Immunologie de Marseille Luminy (CIML) in France.
 There, under the supervision of Dr. Pierre Milpied, I devised and tested a new single-nucleus RNAseq protocol of archived frozen tissue samples using a murine model.
 As a result, I was able to expand my knowledge of immunology and learn valuable practical techniques such as flow cytometry.

 My main research interests concern pathogen-host interactions, autoimmune diseases and the development of pathological processes in animals and humans.
 Importantly, my desire is to understand the adaptive immune response and the factors that shape its enormous diversity.
 During my doctoral studies, my aim is to combine both computational and laboratory-based methods in order to address these complex topics.